 Breakout Problem-Solving Sessions: For audiences over 100 people, top speakers incorporate 5-10 minute table discussions where attendees identify specific AI applications for their organizations.
 These conversations create peer learning opportunities and increase session energy.

 Failure Case Studies: Audiences appreciate honest discussions of AI implementation failures.
 Speakers who share examples of failed projects, with lessons learned and alternative approaches, build credibility while helping audiences avoid similar mistakes.
-Andrew Ng's presentation at AI Summit 2024 included three detailed failure cases from his work at Landing AI, resulting in the highest engagement scores of the conference.
+Some of the most memorable AI presentations we've seen devoted significant time to what went wrong and why.

 Resource Sharing Strategies: Effective speakers provide curated lists of tools, vendors, and learning resources specific to their audience's industry and role level.
 This practical value extends engagement beyond the presentation timeframe.